ScotGovAnalysis/welcome/using-https.md

 # Connecting to GitHub using HTTPS

 The first time you try to use an HTTPS connection you will be prompted to authenticate.
 You only need to do this once.
-Your credentials will be stored and used automatically next time.
+Your GitHub username and password will be stored in Windows Credentials Manager and used automatically next time.

 Note: When you are prompted to authenticate will depend on whether you have cloned a public or private repository.
 This will happen immediately when trying to clone or pull from a private repository, or the first time you push if a public repository.